XiaoouPan/FarmTest/README.md

 ## Functions

-There are three functions to conduct FarmTest:
+There are three functions in this package:

 * `farm.test`: Factor-adjusted robust multiple testing.
 * `farm.mean`: Tuning-free Huber mean estimation.